LGBTQ rights in Thailand: Discrimination protections

 None of the various Thai constitutions has mentioned sexual orientation or gender identity.
 Natee Theerarojnapong, of the Human Rights Commission, and Anjana Suvarnananda, a lesbian rights advocate, campaigned unsuccessfully for the inclusion of "sexual identity" in the Interim Constitution of 2006 and the Constitution of 2007.
 The 2007 Constitution did contain a broad prohibition of "unfair discrimination" based on "personal status" and promises to respect various civil liberties in accordance with "state security" and "public morality".

 The Gender Equality Act B.E.
 2558 (พระราชบัญญัติความเท่าเทียมระหว่างเพศ พ.ศ.๒๕๕๘) was passed on 13 March 2015 and came into force on 9 September 2015.
-This act bans discrimination based on gender identity and sexual orientation, and was the first law in Thailand to contain language mentioning LGBT people.
+This act bans discrimination based on gender identity and sexual orientation, and was the first law in Thailand to contain language mentioning LGBTQ people.
 Under the law, discrimination against a male, female or "a person who has a sexual expression different from that person's original sex" is punishable by up to six months in prison and a fine of up to 20,000 baht.
 However, the law specified an exception for "education, religion and the public interest", which was strongly criticised by women's rights groups.
 According to a 2021 Human Rights Watch report, implementation of the law has been spotty and inadequate.
-A 2019 UNDP report found that only 44% of LGBT respondents knew about this law, compared to 50% of non-LGBT respondents.
+A 2019 UNDP report found that only 44% of LGBTQ respondents knew about this law, compared to 50% of non-LGBTQ respondents.